 You can go further with this still by providing a comment on why your offering is relevant to them based on their past articles or publication.
 Ensure this is done in a concise manner though – the first two opening lines in a press release should contain all the overview the journalist will need to understand the story.
 Don’t be tempted to give away this space to unnecessary waffle.

 Tone of writing

 The tone of your email will be key in tailoring the outreach to the journalist.
-A friendly tone to your email should be kept within the boundaries of professionalism and usually a conversational tone should only be used after they have responded to your initial outreach.
-Keeping the sentences short, free from waffle and informative to convey your message is most important in the first pitch.
+A friendly tone to your email should be kept within the boundaries of professionalism, and usually a conversational tone should only be used after they have responded to your initial outreach.
+Keeping the sentences short, succinct and informative is most important in the first pitch.

 A clear and concise pitch

 Once opened, the challenge is now engagement with your content.
-A survey looking into journalist habits showed the average journalist will have decided whether to follow up or disregard and email in under a minute of reading, so you have to get the story across sharpish!
+A survey looking into journalist habits showed the average journalist will have decided whether to follow up or disregard an email in under a minute of reading, so you have to get the story across sharpish.

 As we’re looking for coverage that will bring SEO benefits as well as great PR, a link to drive traffic to your client website is preferable.
 Ensure that you give the journalist a reason to do this – try one of the following:

 - Full statistics from your survey, available on your client’s website